2 Days - 16 CE Hours - $500

 Pre-requisite: Certified in Barefoot Basics

-Safety pre-requisite: Physical ability to hold 40% of your natural body weight off receiving partner.
+Safety pre-requisite: Physical ability to hold 40% of your natural body weight off receiving the partner.

-Theory and lecture focuses on specific back conditions while identifying and qualifying clients for this treatment.
-At the end of this 2 day course, you will have learned advance concepts using two feet to spread and elongate chronic shortened muscle tissue and have many more barefoot strokes to add to most Ashiatsu treatment .
+Theory and lecture will focus on specific back conditions while identifying and qualifying clients for this treatment.
+At the end of this 2-day course, you will have learned advanced concepts using two feet to spread and elongate chronic shortened muscle tissue and have many more barefoot strokes to add to most Ashiatsu treatment.
 You will master the art of fusing science, movement, healing, and rhythm into a seamless flowing barefoot dance.
-This course level and master training is truly is the essence of our advanced training program.
+This course level and master training is truly the essence of our advanced training program.

 - 3 hand towels